tomhoule/nix-config/README.md

 generated files in `machines/<hostName>`, add a top-level configuration to `flake.nix`, and finally, use `nixos-install --flake` to install NixOS on the new machine, as described in the official docs and the `nixos-install` manpage.

+## Repository organization

+The entrypoint is `flake.nix`.

+- The `hm` directory contains the home-manager config for my main user.
+- The `machines` directory contains machine-specific configuration.
+In order to maximise reuse, I try to keep its contents to a minimum.
+- The `modules` directory contains NixOS configuration modules.
+Each machine picks the modules it needs from there.
+For example, `laptop.nix` is meant for laptops only.